 The tent as setting, the scenography as a foreign place.
 A tent provides a feeling of being in a temporary room.
 This shuts out the outside world and creates an intimacy which gives both children and adults a focus.

-Our shows are not primarily entertainment.
-We wish to stimulate an unusual experience which is solemn and with a strong stage presence.
-We appeal the all the senses and the fascination for the unknown, as we pull the audience in to something they have never experienced before.
+Dieserud/Lindgren wish to stimulate an unusual experience which is solemn and with a strong stage presence.
+We appeal to the all the senses and the fascination for the unknown, as we pull the audience in to something they have never experienced before.

-The show is made just as much for adults.
+The shows are made just as much for adults.
 The adults can see the world through the children’s eyes when they come down to their perspective.
 The adults also get to sit inside the tent to follow the acts and get to try the instruments afterwards.